CENG502-Projects/CENG502-Spring2023/DoganTapli/Readme.md

 ```
 ### Code-level Challenges
 it is important to note that reproducing the proposed DAP approach was a challenging task due to several factors:
-- Firstly, the paper did not provide detailed information on the architecture and configuration of the neural networks used in the approach.
+- First, the paper did not provide detailed information on the architecture and configuration of the neural networks used in the approach.
 This lack of information made it difficult to replicate the approach accurately.
 - Secondly, the paper did not provide a detailed description of the experimental setup, making it challenging to reproduce the experiments accurately.
 - Thirdly, the paper did not provide information on the specific versions of the software and libraries used in the implementation, leading to compatibility issues with different versions of Python and other dependencies.